Self-employed income protection

 What is self-employed income protection?

-Self-employed income protection insurance helps you recoup some of your lost earnings if you’re unable to work due to illness or injury.
-With this type of cover, you can get regular payments of a proportion of your average income.
+Self-employed income protection insurance can help you recoup some of your lost earnings if you’re unable to work due to illness or injury.

-You can choose between short-term and long-term income protection.
-With a short-term policy, your cover will last for a set amount of time.
-If you need to make a claim, you’ll receive payments until you can either return to work or the policy ends, whichever is sooner.
-With long-term income protection, you’ll continue to receive pay-outs until you’re able to return to work or you reach retirement age.
+• With a short-term policy, your cover will last for a set amount of time.
+If your claim is successful, you’ll receive payments until you can either return to work or the policy ends, whichever is sooner.

 Why self-employed income protection matters